VAIJ-TEJAS/Articles/Git and GitHub for Python Developers A Comprehensive Guide/draft2.md

-Git and GitHub play a crucial role in the workflow of Python developers, providing essential tools for version control, collaboration, and project management.
+Git and GitHub play a crucial role in the workflow of Python developers, providing essential tools for **version control, collaboration, and project management**.
 In this guide, we'll explore the fundamentals of Git and GitHub and how Python developers can leverage them effectively.
 Let's dive in!

 # Brief Explanation